 Any individual who files a grievance should do so in good faith.
 If it is found that a student filed a grievance that is baseless, then he/she may face disciplinary action.
 The grievance committee will address issues that are brought forth by faculty, staff and students concerning all areas of relevant disparate treatment of students including but not limited to: all forms of discrimination, bullying, stalking behavior, and mistreatment due to power inequity, sexual harassment, retribution, hazing and verbal abuse.
-For prompt resolution of a grievance, students are encouraged to try to handle the matter informally by speaking to the involved party prior to seeking assistance from the Associate VP of Enrollment Services.
-If the student feels that the issue cannot be handled by speaking directly with those involved or feels uncomfortable speaking to them, then the student may go directly to the Associate VP of Enrollment Services.
-If appropriate, the Associate VP of Enrollment Services will facilitate a process aimed at informal resolution.
-If the informal resolution of the problem is inappropriate or unsuccessful, then the Associate VP of Enrollment Services will refer the issue to the grievance committee for consideration, and the Director of Human Resources will be notified if applicable.
+For prompt resolution of a grievance, students are encouraged to try to handle the matter informally by speaking to the involved party prior to seeking assistance from the Executive Director of Student Services (EDSS).
+If the student feels that the issue cannot be handled by speaking directly with those involved or feels uncomfortable speaking to them, then the student may go directly to the EDSS.
+If appropriate, the EDSS will facilitate a process aimed at informal resolution.
+If the informal resolution of the problem is inappropriate or unsuccessful, then the EDSS will refer the issue to the grievance committee for consideration, and the Director of Human Resources will be notified if applicable.